ArduPilot/ardupilot_wiki/dev/source/docs/building-mission-planner.rst

 and to debug
 Goto Debug > Start Debugging

-By default visual studio will compile all projects and there dependancys as part of a build.
+By default visual studio will compile all projects and their dependencies as part of a build.

 Building the SimpleExample
 ==========================